Author Guidelines – Short Articles

 Please see here for Author Guidelines for main journal articles

-We accept submissions of short original essays and articles (1500 to 2500 words including references/footnotes) that will be peer-reviewed by at least three of our team members like regular research papers.
-From these submissions, editors will select three short pieces which receive positive feedback and which show clear contribution to the fields of literature or librarianship and include these in out regular issue of the journal.
+We accept submissions of short original essays and articles.
+Short articles should be between 1,500 and 2,500 words in length (from introduction to conclusion, NOT including tables, figures, footnotes, and references; no abstract/keywords needed).
+These will be peer-reviewed by at least three of our team members like regular research papers.
+Editors will select three short pieces which receive positive feedback and which show clear contribution to the fields of literature or librarianship and include these in out regular issue of the journal.

 Structure of Articles